15+ Company Intranet Examples: Real Intranet Sites & Templates You Can Use Today

 See Example

-Employee Surveys and Feedback
+How to Use Employee Surveys and Feedback to Improve Your Intranet Site

 Employee surveys and feedback tools are an important part of a healthy company intranet.
 They help teams understand whether employees can actually find what they need, how effective internal communications are, and where the digital workplace can improve.
 Regular pulse surveys, quick feedback forms, and page-level "Was this helpful?" prompts give you real intranet insights — not assumptions.